 Credits & Certificates

-Students taking the MCQ at the end of the course and obtaining a mark equal or above 70% will receive a Certificate of Approval/Course completion from the ESC Working Group on Cardiovascular Pharmacotherapy.
+Students taking the MCQ at the end of the course and obtaining a mark equal or above 70% will receive a Certificate of Completion from the ESC Working Group on Cardiovascular Pharmacotherapy.

 Benefits of taking this Course